 - Neural Signal Processing, Scientific Computing using MATLAB at Postgraduate level;

-- Software Engineering, Software Design and Development, Object Oriented Programming, Structured Computer Programming with C/C++, Professional Programming with C#.NET, Data Structures, Computing Systems, Computer Graphics, Computer Networking, Data & Tele Communication at Undergraduate level; and
+- Software Engineering, Software Design and Development, Object-Oriented Programming, Structured Computer Programming with C/C++, Professional Programming with C#.NET, Data Structures, Computing Systems, Computer Graphics, Computer Networking, Data & Tele Communication at the Undergraduate level; and

 - Senior Postdoctoral Research Fellow at the NeuroChip Lab of Department of Biomedical Sciences, University of Padova, Padova, Italy from 03/2015 to 03/2018.

 - Marie-Curie Research Fellow at the Theoretical Neurobiology & Neuroengineering Lab of Department of Biomedical Sciences, University of Antwerp, Antwerp, Belgium from 02/2013 to 01/2015.